mgaimann/mise-en-place/README.md

 ## Manual items

+- Run `stow vim` in the mise-en-place repo root, to create a symlink
 - Terminal: change the fonts in the preferences of your terminal to a Nerd Font (e.g. MesloLGS NF).
 - Install JetBrains IDEs using the [JetBrains Toolbox](https://www.jetbrains.com/lp/toolbox/).